 Coronavirus: SNSF update

-The Covid-19 pandemic has made research more difficult.
-But the SNSF is supporting researchers in every way it can.
-On this page, you will find all relevant information.
+The Covid-19 pandemic made research more difficult.
+The SNSF is continuing to support researchers with special measures in all areas.
+On this page, you will find all the key information on this subject.

-From the beginning, the SNSF has supported researchers affected by the pandemic with a range of measures.
-We have adjusted conditions and deadlines and advised researchers on specific issues.
+Right from the start of the pandemic, the SNSF supported affected researchers with a range of measures.
+We adjusted conditions and deadlines and advised researchers on specific issues.
 As a temporary emergency measure, more than 600 projects nearing completion received a total of 13 million francs in additional funding in 2020, enabling them to achieve their goals despite the pandemic.